RichardCoffee/privacy-my-way/readme.txt

 1. Download [the latest release](https://github.com/RichardCoffee/privacy-my-way/releases/latest).
 2. Unzip the master.zip file into a temp directory in your local harddrive.
 3. Using FTP, copy the `privacy-my-way` directory into your site's WordPress plugin directory.
 Remove the version number when doing so.
-4. Go to your WordPress Admin Dashboard -> Plugins screen and activate the plugin.
+4. Go to your WordPress Admin installed Plugins screen and activate the plugin.
-5. Either click on the Settings link, or go to Dashboard -> Setting -> Privacy My Way, to edit and save the options.
+5. Either click on the Settings link on the Plugin screen, or go to Settings -> Privacy My Way, to edit the default options.

 = Upgrades =